cdriveraus/academic-kickstart/content/post/2020-2-6-missingdata.markdown

 projects: []
 ---

   ctsem is R software for statistical modelling using hierarchical state space models, of discrete or continuous time formulations, with possible non-linearities (ie state / time dependence) in the parameters.
-This is a super brief demo to show the basic intuition for Kalman filtering / smoother, and missing data imputation -- for a general quick start see https://cdriver.netlify.com/post/ctsem-quick-start/ , and for more details see the current manual at https://github.com/cdriveraus/ctsem/raw/master/vignettes/hierarchicalmanual.pdf
+This is a super brief demo to show the basic intuition for Kalman filtering / smoother, and missing data imputation -- for a quick start see https://cdriver.netlify.com/post/ctsem-quick-start/ , and for more details see the current manual at https://github.com/cdriveraus/ctsem/raw/master/vignettes/hierarchicalmanual.pdf